aptech/docs/docs/CR-_FILE_DIR.rst

    ::

-       //Adding parentheses to the end is incorrect __FILE_DIR();
+       // Adding parentheses to the end is incorrect __FILE_DIR();

 .. seealso:: Functions :func:`getgausshome`